patramanik/EduFind/backend/setap.md

     git commit -m "hi"
     # for push on current branch
     git push
-    #for push on main or any other branch
+    #for push for other branch
     git push origin main

     # for pull on current branch
     git pull

-    # for pull from any branch
+    # for pull from other branch
     git pull origin manik

 ```